Data Analysis with AI

 Content

-The course focuses on using large language models (LLMs) such as OpenAI’s ChatGPT, Anthropic Claude.ai, Mistral’s Le Chat, and Google’s Gemini) to carry out tasks in data analysis.
-It includes topics like data extraction and wrangling, data exploration and descriptive statistics, and creating reports as well as turning text to data.
+The course focuses on using large language models (LLMs — ChatGPT, Claude, Gemini, Le Chat and others) to carry out tasks in data analysis: data extraction and wrangling, exploration and description, reporting, and turning text into data.
+It ends with a three-session capstone project where small teams build a full analysis from scratch.

-There are three case studies that we use (1) a simulated set of data tables on hotels in Austria, (2) The World Value Survey, and (3) A series of interview textst.
+There are several case studies used across the weekly material.
+We have simulated set of data tables on hotels in Austria, work with the World Values Survey, and a series of interview texts.

-The course material includes weekly practice assignments.
-It also has a learning more collection – to see what is beyond core material with blogs, papers, and video recommendations.
+The course material includes weekly practice assignments and a learning-more collection with blogs, papers, and video recommendations.

 Background: data analysis / econometrics